So, your site’s about as popular as a fart in an elevator, eh?

 - 9 Plugins for Growing Your Email List That Work So Well It Feels Like Cheating

-Without a doubt, email is by far the most important source of traffic for your blog.
+Without a doubt, email is by far the most important source of traffic for your blog to be profitable and gain much attention.
 Nothing else even comes close.
 Not even Google.

 So, make sure you’re using it correctly.